xdyangwei/Indoor_Positioning/README.md

 # Indoor_Positioning
-receive radar point coordinates to draw the moving targets' trace with GTK
+receive radar point coordinates to draw the moving targets' trace with QT5